Rustin170506/tidb-analyze.slide/slides.md

 Here’s how it works:

 1. Create tasks for each table or partition.
 It just a normal query so we use the same framework to build the plan.
-2. Begin the tasks and wait for their completion.
+2. Start the tasks for each table and wait for their completion.
-3. Once the analysis is done, update the statistics in the system tables.
+3. Once the analysis is done, update the statistics to the system tables in the result handler.
 4. For partitioned tables, merge the statistics from each partition to get the global statistics.
 5. Load the latest statistics into the cache to ensure the query optimizer uses the most up-to-date statistics.

 The concurrency of the this part is controlled by the tidb_build_stats_concurrency variable.
-By default, the concurrency is set to 2.
+By default, the concurrency is set to  2
 -->

 ---